 The confidential employer survey consists of 57 questions, providing a comprehensive analysis of company benefits policies.
 Answers from the first 41 questions count for 1/6 of a participating company's overall 100 Best Companies score.
 The 15 Sustainable Practices questions count for 1/3 of a company's 100 Best Green Companies score.
 There is one open-ended question for additional comments.

-The survey is divided into five sections with a total of 25 statements, 10 Sustainable Practices statements for our 100 Best Green Companies survey, an optional demographic section and two open-ended questions.
-This year Oregon volunteers who work at least 20 hours per month can take the survey.
+The survey is divided into five sections with a total of 20 statements, 11 Sustainable Practices statements for our 100 Best Green Companies survey, an optional demographic section and two open-ended questions.
+Oregon volunteers who work at least 20 hours per month can take the survey.

-A nonprofit representative familiar with your rganization’s employment and benefits policies, as well as sustainable practices, should complete the benefits (or employer) survey.
+A nonprofit representative familiar with your organization’s employment and benefits policies, as well as sustainable practices, should complete the benefits (or employer) survey.
 It takes about 30 minutes.

 If you represent a nonprofit, professional association, credit union or government agency (with at least 10 Oregon employees and/or regular volunteers who work at least five hours per week / 20 hours per month) and are interested in signing up for the first time, email the project manager or call 503-445-8828 with the name, phone number and email address of the person who will act as the contact for your organization.

 The seven-year-old survey is used to determine the 100 Best Nonprofits to Work For in Oregon highlighted in the October issue of Oregon Business, as well as the 100 Best Green Companies to Work For in Oregon, highlighted in the June issue.

 Find out about eligibility requirements, benefits of participation and the schedule of our free nonprofit workplace survey.